CBR makes emergency 350bp rate hike to 12% to stop ruble’s collapse

 Devaluations benefit the government as oil revenues in the budget are denominated in dollars, but their expenditure is in rubles; a fall in the ruble’s valuation against the dollar creates more rubles for spending on budget items even if those rubles are less valuable.

-However, Nabiullina’s decision has not been popular and the drop to a RUB100 to the dollar on August 14 was met by scorn from Russia’s media and criticism by senior figures in Russia’s liberal economic elite.
+However, Nabiullina’s decision has not been popular and the drop to RUB100 to the dollar on August 14 was met by scorn from Russia’s media and criticism by senior figures in Russia’s liberal economic elite.

-Kremlin economic aide Maxim Oreshkin lashed out at CBR in a rare op-ed for TASS for contributing to allow the ruble to slide -- a tacit admission that the CBR could have prevented the devaluation if it chose.
+Kremlin economic aide Maxim Oreshkin lashed out at CBR in a rare op-ed for TASS for contributing to allow the ruble to slide – a tacit admission that the CBR could have prevented the devaluation if it had chosen to do so.

-Putin’s chief economic adviser said, “the source of the weakening of the ruble and the acceleration of inflation is soft monetary policy… Russia needs a strong ruble, and policymakers have the necessary tools to normalise the currency value in the near future,” he said.
+Putin’s chief economic adviser said: “the source of the weakening of the ruble and the acceleration of inflation is soft monetary policy… Russia needs a strong ruble, and policymakers have the necessary tools to normalise the currency value in the near future,” he said.

 Along with Nabiullina and Siluanov, Oreshkin is a member of the liberal economics triumvirate that runs Russia’s financial and economic system.